Please refer to the section on Financial Aid for more information, or address specific questions to the Office of Financial Aid.

 Loss of Financial Aid Eligibility

 In conjunction with, and in addition to the academic policy listed in the University catalog, the grading marks F, I, W, WF, WP, and WD will not be considered as successful completion of courses attempted.
-The attempt of these courses will be considered in quantitative (percent completion) analysis of SAP but not the qualitative (GPA) analysis.
+The attempt of these courses will be considered in quantitative (percent completion) analysis of SAP but I, W, WF, WP, and WD will not be included in the qualitative (GPA) analysis.
 The Incomplete (I) grades will be considered into the qualitative (GPA) analysis when completed according to the provisions in the University catalog.
 When an incomplete grade changes to another grade notation, that change will be picked up in the next SAP review.

 Repeat course credits earned are averaged into the cumulative grade point averages; however, credit hours are counted only once toward graduation requirement, but both attempts toward the percent of completion calculation.
 Credit hours in which a “CR” has been earned count toward total graduation requirements but are not used in the computation of grade point averages.
 Non-credit hours for which a “NC” has been earned are not used in the computation of grade point averages.
 Audit classes (AU) do not constitute hours attempted or completed.